 Nathan serves as Youth Pastor at Neighborhood Church in Sunnyside, WA.
 Nathan was born and raised in Sunnyside, where he attended and graduated from Sunnyside Christian High school.
 Nathan attended Multnomah University in Portland, Oregon and graduated with a Bachelors of Science in Bible and Theology, with a Youth Ministry Major.
 Nathan has served the local church for 16 years in various roles and positions.
 Nathan has previously worked in the special education department at Granger School District, as well as Service Alternatives in Sunnyside.
 In his free time, Nathan enjoys coffee, shopping, traveling, boating, camping and fishing.

 Norma Jean Rios is smart, strong, confident and independent.
 She is the mother of 3 beautiful daughters Tina, Amanda & Stacey.
-Her 3 grand-kids; Nevaeh, TJ and Cati are her pride and joy.
+Her 4 grand-kids; Nevaeh, TJ, Cati, and baby boy Alaki are her pride and joy.

-“I am proud of my Daughters for I have raised them well and they strive everyday to make me proud in their accomplishments.
-I love my job as an Advocate for Lower Valley Crisis & Support Services.
-I take my job seriously and feel rewarded when I am able to help families in crisis.”
+“I am proud of my Daughters for I have raised them well and they strive every day to make me proud of their accomplishments.
+I love my new job as a Legal Assistant~Administration for Rickey C. Kimbrough Attorney At Law.
+I take my job seriously and feel rewarded when I am able to assist families."

-Norma Jean has received many recognitions from her community members; Yakima County, Homeless Connect, The Mid Valley Providers Consortium, YVCC, LVCSS etc. Her volunteer experience includes working with Fred Hutch Cancer Research Center, Lower Valley Crisis & Support Services, Sunnyside School District.
+Norma Jean has received many recognitions from her community members; Yakima County, Homeless Connect, The Mid Valley Providers Consortium, YVCC, etc. Her volunteer experience includes working with Fred Hutch Cancer Research Center, Sunnyside School District, and Planned Parenthood as a Promotor De Salud.
 You bet you will see her at all community events!